- About us

 Medical oncologists apply systemic therapies (chemotherapy and biological therapies), which involve the use of anti-cancer agents that are often administered intravenously and circulated throughout the whole body.

-Cancer Council Australia defers to its ally the Clinical Oncological Society of Australia and, in particular, the Medical Oncology Group of Australia, for much of its policy positions on advancing chemotherapy in Australia.
-(Our current CEO, Professor Ian Olver, is a medical oncologist and a former Chair of MOGA.)
+Cancer Council Australia defers to its ally the Clinical Oncology Society of Australia and, in particular, the Medical Oncology Group of Australia (MOGA), for much of its policy positions on advancing chemotherapy in Australia.

 Detailed policy information on medical oncology is available from MOGA.